callowayproject/django-admintheme/doc_src/index.rst

 django-admintheme v |version|
 =============================

-Django Admin Theme is a drop-in CSS replacement for the Django Admin app.
+Django Admin Theme is a CSS-only skin for the Django's Admin app.
+This allows projects that make customizations to the standard admin templates to work without modification.

 Goals
 =====